MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-how-to-scale.md

   - For Enterprise tier caches using the _Enterprise cluster policy_, scaling out doesn't increase network bandwidth.
   - For more information on network available bandwidth by cache size, see [Azure Cache for Redis planning FAQs](./cache-planning-faq.yml).
 - **Internal Defender Scans**
-  - On _C0_ and _C1_ caches, you might see short spikes in server load not caused by an increase in requests a couple times a day while internal defender scanning is running on the VMs.
-You see higher latency for requests while internal defender scans happen on these tiers.
-Caches on the  _C0_ and _C1_ tiers only have a single core to multitask, dividing the work of serving internal defender scanning and Redis requests.
+  - On _C0_ and _C1_ caches, while internal Defender scanning is running on the VMs, you might see short spikes in server load that aren't caused by an increase in cache requests.
+You see higher latency for requests while internal Defender scans are run on these tiers a couple of times a day.
+Caches on the _C0_ and _C1_ tiers only have a single core to multitask, dividing the work of serving internal Defender scanning and Redis requests.
 You can reduce the effect by scaling to a higher tier offering with multiple CPU cores, such as _C2_.

 For more information on determining the cache pricing tier to use, see [Choosing the right tier](cache-overview.md#choosing-the-right-tier) and [Azure Cache for Redis planning FAQs](./cache-planning-faq.yml).

 > [!NOTE]